 Bathua ka Raita Recipe

 - ¼ teaspoon red chili powder

 - Pick the leaves and discard the stems from the bunch of bathua.
 Wash the leaves well under running 2-3 times to get rid of all the mud.

 - Heat 3 cups of water in a pan and when it comes to a boil, add the leaves.
-You can also add a pinch of baking soda or 1 tsp sugar in the water to retain the lovely green color of the greens.
+You can also add a pinch of baking soda or 1 teaspoon sugar to the water to retain the lovely green color of the greens.

 - Cook for 2-3 minutes.
 Drain the water from the leaves.
 You can use a soup strainer or a large sieve.

-- Add the leaves in the small jar of a mixer and grinder and grind to make a smooth paste.
+- Add the leaves to the small jar of a mixer and grinder and grind to make a smooth paste.
 You can add very little water while grinding if needed.

-- Whisk the yogurt till smooth using a wire whisk.
+- Whisk 1 cup plain yogurt till smooth using a wire whisk.

-- Add the bathua puree, salt, black salt, roasted cumin powder, and red chili powder and mix well.
+- Add the bathua puree, salt to taste, ½ teaspoon black salt, ¼ teaspoon roasted cumin powder, and ¼ teaspoon red chili powder, and mix well.

-- Add little milk if you want the raita thinner.
+- Add little milk or water if you want the raita thinner.
 Bathua Raita is ready to be served.
 Chill it for a few hours before serving for the best result.